 Is the program rationale based upon GCC mission and goals and occupational requirements?
 Is the program rationale stated in the Program form?
 Does the reason for the proposal describe why the request should be approved?

+B. Employment outlook:

 Does the Program describe the employment outlook for this occupational area?

-Is the anticipated salary level stated?

-Are these occupations in demand on Guam?

-Are available job titles listed?

-Are the requirements students must complete before achievement of minimal job qualifications identified?
+What job titles will students be qualified for upon completion of this program?
+What is their anticipated salary level?
+Are these careers in demand on Guam?
+What is the future for these careers on Guam?
+How many and what requirements will the students need to complete before minimal job qualification is reached?